esphome/esphome-docs/components/lvgl.rst

 ``bar``
 *******

 The bar widget has a background and an indicator on it.
-The width of the indicator is set according to the current value of the bar.
+The size of the indicator is set according to the current ``value`` of the bar.

 .. figure:: /components/images/lvgl_bar.png
     :align: center